erniecauthen/StudentPasswordApplication/README.md

 C:\Wamp\bin\php\php7.0.23\ext
 ```

-*This is required to create the MSSQL databse connection used within the application.*
+*This is required to create the MSSQL database connection used within the application.*

 You will also need to enable the PHP 7.0.23 extensions by adding the following to the php.ini file.